 What is the special value you create for families?

-Perhaps you know the saying: If you give a man a fish, he will be hungry tomorrow.
-If you teach a man to fish, he will be richer forever.
+Perhaps you know the saying: If you give someone a fish, they will be hungry tomorrow.
+If you teach them to fish, they will be richer forever.
 We want to give people the knowledge they need to generate their own income to sustain themselves and their families.

 Can you tell us more about your mentorship programme?